 Clean-up Trips We clean a number of local rivers on a regular basis.
 It's a lot of fun, helps the environment and we find it is an excellent way to build our paddling skills.

 Out-of-town Trips Occasionally we organize trips that require spending multiple nights away from home.
-In the past, we have traveled to Florida, southern Missouri and the Upper Peninsula, staying in cabins.
-Some members have offered overnight camping trips as well.
+In the past, we have traveled to Florida, southern Missouri and the Upper Peninsula, staying in cabins, rental houses or campgrounds.